 I think this was likely the day when I felt most exhausted and cannot even remember what we did afterwards.
 It was another busy, amazing day.

-The next day, we went back to Multi Kids to provide consultations.
+The next day of our trip to Ghana, we went back to Multi Kids to provide consultations.
 Multi Kids put out an ad for families with children with disabilities.
 Each therapist, and a group of SLP students, met with families for 20-30 minute consultations.